-There is a paradox that exists with jeans: our oldest, most familiar pairs are often our favorite allies, yet, as the seasons change and our bodies and circumstances evolve (cue the new WFH climate), so too does our desire to find the perfect new pair.
+There is a paradox that exists with jeans: our oldest, most familiar pairs are often our favorite allies, yet, as the seasons change and our bodies and circumstances evolve (cue the past year’s WFH climate), so too does our desire to find the perfect new pair.
 We may be wedded to our old faithfuls, but there’s nothing like a flirtation with a new style to rejuvenate your day-to-day look.

 The shift towards a more considered ‘buy once, wear forever’ culture chimes well with the inherent endurance of denim.
 “We want to continue to provide wardrobe staples that transcend one season, or one wear,” agrees Frame co-founder Jens Grede.
 “To us, urging our customers to consume less, and to invest in high-quality pieces that they will want to wear over and over again, is a more sustainable way of shopping for fashion.”
 Shopping for jeans is a highly personal experience; it is less trend-led and more rooted in finding the perfect style to suit your shape and lifestyle all year round.
 So if you are on a mission to find the ultimate addition to your denim arsenal, read on…